cowenprice/Banano-Faucet/README.md

 MongoDB - www.mongodb.com
 hCaptcha - www.hcaptcha.com

+And set these by your way of choosing (in your host's environment options, or creating an .env file, though you'd need to configure that yourself)
 | Environment Variable      | Description |
 | ----------- | ----------- |
 | seed | Banano Wallet Seed |